Rewards

 There are two types of rewards for CSM Node Operators:

 ).
 Each Accounting Oracle report allocates a new portion of staking rewards to CSM.
 Allocated rewards are stored on the module.
-Then, the allocation of the Node Operator rewards for CSM Node Operators using a Merkle tree is provided by CSM Performance Oracle once in a frame
+Then, the allocation of the Node Operator rewards for CSM Node Operators using a Merkle tree is provided by CSM Performance Oracle once per frame

 , making a new portion of the rewards available for claim.